Low Carb vs Mediterranean Diet: Which is better for you?

 The traditional Mediterranean Diet includes lots of fresh fruit, vegetables, whole grains, fish, meat, olive oil and small amounts of red wine.
 We also have a post all about the many different health benefits of red wine.
 Contrary to popular belief, the Mediterranean diet is not about cutting carbs or calories at all.
 It’s not just about eating better or losing weight.
 However, it is about enjoying a healthy lifestyle by limiting the amount of processed foods you eat each day.

-it is based on the types of food that can be found in Mediterranean countries.
+As the name suggests, it is based on the types of food that can be found in Mediterranean countries.
 The main focus of this diet is to avoid processed foods as much as possible.
 In fact, many people who follow this plan will stop eating meat, sugar, and processed oils altogether.
 This type of diet is often associated with reduced risk of heart disease.

 Low Carb: What It Is and How It Works – Pros